fkyprianou/deved-platform/content/blog/en/design-systems-lessons-from-vivid.md

 </vwc-elevation>
 ```

-And to ensure that the Dialog opens inside a Modal, the opening must be activated with a functionshowModal
+And to ensure that the Dialog opens inside a Modal, the opening must be activated with a functionshowModal.

 ```javascript
 <script>